Why Keto May Be a Bad Choice

 Fourth, it creates fear around carbohydrates.
 Carbs are needed for many things and do not cause weight gain.
 Too many carbs might, but that’s like saying a glass of wine is bad because drinking a bottle and then driving might make you kill someone.

-I am not saying that this blog represents fact and keto is evil.
+We are not saying that this blog represents fact and keto is evil.
 It can work for some genetic types and if it works for you, then great.
 Just keep a close eye on how it treats you over the long term, and if you feel yourself putting weight back on as a result of your endocrine system being out of whack, be ready to reintroduce carbs.